Katrin Klujber

 Katrin Klujber (born 21 April 1999) is a Hungarian handballer for Ferencvárosi TC and the Hungarian national team.

 In September 2018, she was included by EHF in a list of the twenty best young handballers to watch for the future.

+National team

 She made her international debut on 24 March 2019 against Japan.
 Since then she represented Hungary at three European Championship (2020, 2022, 2024), and three World Championship (2019, 2021, 2023) tournaments.
 At the 2024 European Championship she was the tournament top scorer with 60 goals.
 She also participated in the Tokyo Summer Olympics in 2020 and the Paris Summer Olympics in 2024, where the team finished 7th and 6th, respectively.
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.

+Club Career

 She started playing handball at her hometown club Dunaújvárosi KKA, where she was promoted to the first team in 2015.

 In 2018, she joined Hungarian top club Ferencváros.
 Until then she had primarily played as a wing player, but here she transitioned to a back.
 With Ferencvaros she won the Hungarian championship in 2021 and 2024, and the Hungarian cup in 2022, 2023, 2024, and 2025.